dgreene1/react-accessible-treeview/website/docs/api.md

 ## data

-Data can be either array of nodes or Map of nodes with unique and non-sequential ids.
+Data is a Map of nodes with unique ids and support of non-sequential ids.

 Nodes are objects with the following structure: